Student Travel

 Programs are scheduled for the first half of the March break.
 Dates will be confirmed when flights are secured.

-Please note that students enrolled in curricular courses that include a trip—Global Capstone, AP Environmental Science (APES), or AP and Post-AP Spanish—are not eligible to register for a GLO program.
+Please note that students enrolled in curricular courses that include a trip—Human Rights, AP Chinese, and Post-AP Chinese—are not eligible to register for an experiential travel program.

 Before registering for a program, review the LFA Student Travel Policy.